 Pro Tip: Learn the technology BEFORE hosting!

-Outside of the actual webinar providers to choose from there are a few other tech tools you’ll want to have available:
+Along with choosing the webinar providers, there are a few other tech tools you’ll want to have available:

 - Google Slides or Microsoft PowerPoint to build your presentation/slide deck